rodrigoacastro/artigoUERJ2020/ReadMe.txt

-To execute this analysis with fake data, rename the folder 'dadosFAKE' as 'dados' and run the scrips.
+To execute this analysis with fake data, rename the folder 'dadosFAKE' to 'dados' and run the scrips.

 To run it with real data, take the 'dados' folder from the folder 'research_data' and put it in the main directory and run the scripts.